National Register

 Effects of National Register Designation

-Tax deduction available for donation of preservation easement.
+- Tax deduction may be available for donation of preservation easement.

-Listing in the National Register may result in restrictions, such as design review, imposed locally pursuant to the California Environmental Quality Act (CEQA) or through local zoning and land use planning regulations.
-Contact the local government planning agency for more information.
+- Listing in the National Register may result in design or environmental review, administered locally pursuant to the California Environmental Quality Act (CEQA) or through local zoning and land use planning regulations.
+Contact your local government's planning department for more information.

 Owner Consent

-Consent of property owner(s) is not required, but properties cannot be listed over the ojection of a private owner(s).
+Consent of property owner(s) is not required, but properties cannot be listed over the objection of a private owner(s).
+Property owner contact information must be submitted with a National Register nomination as part of the cover letter.

 Local Government Notification